 Psychologists Tom Gilovich and Vicky Medvec studied ‘The experience of regret’ and came to the conclusion that, “In the long run, people of every age and in every walk of life seem to regret not having done things much more than they regret things they did,”

-In the short term you may regret failing, but in the long term you will definitely regret failing to try.
+In the short run, you may regret failing, but in the long run, you will regret failing to try.

-Failure is not the end neither is it the opposite of success.
-It is a part of your journey.
+Failure is not the end; neither is it the opposite of success.
+It is simply a part of your journey.

-Failure is nature’s way of telling you, you need to change!
-Failure shows the gap in your knowledge and ability with reference to your goals.
+Failure is nature’s way of telling you; you need to change!
+Failure shows the gaps in your knowledge and your ability with reference to your goals.

 Everybody fails at something.
 Perfectionism does not guarantee success.

-In fact, the anxiety over making mistakes may ultimately be holding some perfectionists back from ever achieving success in the first place.
+The anxiety about making mistakes may ultimately be holding some perfectionists back from ever achieving success in the first place.

-Psychologist Tom Greenspon says, “Our research shows that successful perfectionists are successful in spite of it, not because of it,”
+Psychologist Tom Greenspon says, “Our research shows that successful perfectionists are successful despite it, not because of it,”

 Failure is the trend rather than the exception.

 Take the example of anyone you consider to be a grand success.
-They have all had to deal with their own brand of setbacks.
+They have all had to deal with their personal brand of setbacks.